saucelabs/elemental-next/frontend/docs/updated-tips/21-adding-a-language/adding-a-language.md

 ---
-title: 'Choosing a Programming Language'
+title: '21: Choosing a Programming Language'
 id: '21-choosing-a-language'
+text: 'In order to work well with Selenium you need to choose a programming language to write your acceptance tests in.
+This guide will help you determine which language to choose for testing.'
 number: 21
 publish_date: 2015-10-13
 last_update: